Bowl of creamy mac n cheese with veal and toppings surrounded by side ingredients for a DIY mac n cheese bar

 Oh, and whether you call it a mac n cheese bar, macaroni cheese bar, or just “the best idea I’ve had all year,”… it kind of works for every crowd.

-The Best Mac N Cheese Bar Recipe (Base Dish)
+The Best Mac N Cheese Bar Recipe

 You’ll Need: